-Depending upon the kind of set up you have for your quail, you need to figure out a watering system that your birds will understand and will also keep the environment clean.
+Depending on the kind of setup you have for your quail, you need to figure out quail waterers that your birds will understand and keep the environment clean.

-It is no fun to have smelly, dirty, water dishes—no fun for you, and definitely no fun for your quail.
+It is no fun to have smelly, dirty water dishes—no fun for you, and no fun for your quail.
 Bacteria can grow in water that has been soiled by feed and droppings.

 Bacteria equals infections, sick birds, and possible death.
 So, what kind of waterers should be used for this tiny little game bird?